 Sometimes a bankruptcy doesn't go as planned.
 Here's what can happen.

-Once the court closes your bankruptcy case, you can be re-open it under certain circumstances.
-A few examples of when a court might re-open your case include:
+Once the court closes your matter, you can re-open it under certain circumstances, including:

-If you make all of your payments according to your payment plan, and fulfill certain other obligations, the court will enter the discharge order.
-Once the trustee distributes all remaining funds to the creditors and files a final report with the court, the court will close the case.
+The court will enter the discharge order after completion of the plan.
+Once the trustee distributes all funds to the creditors and files a final report with the court, the court will enter an order discharging the remaining balance of any dischargeable debts and close the case.

 Within one year after a Chapter 13 bankruptcy discharge is granted, an interested party can ask the court to revoke a discharge if you:

 In most cases, fraud in Chapter 13 bankruptcy involves lying on the bankruptcy petition, hiding assets, or failing to disclose all income sources.
 In addition to losing your discharge, committing bankruptcy fraud can result in forfeiture of property or even criminal prosecution.